khantonjk/TradeDB/README.md

-# TradeDB: Quantitative Strategy Backtester with Transaction Logging
+# Portfolio Backtester with Transaction Logging
-TradeMotor is a custom-built Python framework designed to backtest trading strategies using real-world data.
-It combines a calculation engine (wrapping the Yahoo Finance API) with a persistent SQLite database to track portfolio performance and log transactions.
+This is a custom-built Python framework designed to backtest trading strategies using real-world data.
+It combines a calculation engine (wrapping the Yahoo Finance API) with an in-memory, DataFrame-based portfolio management system to track portfolio performance and log transactions.

-This project bridges the gap between simple data fetching and actual portfolio tracking, allowing you to simulate trades, manage a cash balance, and store your trading history permanently.
+This project bridges the gap between simple data fetching and actual portfolio tracking, allowing you to simulate trades, manage a cash balance, and store your trading history temporarily within the application's runtime.

 ## ⚙ Key Features ⚙
 ### The Calculation Motor: